enpaul/tox-poetry-installer/README.md

 But what about the rest of your Tox environment dependencies?

-Let's use an example `tox.ini` file with two environments: the main `testenv` for running our tests and `testenv:check` for running some other helper checks:
+Let's use an example `tox.ini` file, below, that defines two environments: the main `testenv` for running the project tests and `testenv:check` for running some other helpful checks:

 ```ini
 [tox]